 Are Chickens Vegetarian or Omnivores?

-At the grocery story lately, I’ve noticed more cartons of eggs and packages of fresh chicken touting, “Vegetarian Fed!” as if vegetarian fed chickens are something to celebrate.
+At the grocery store I can’t help but notice the cartons of eggs and packages of fresh chicken touting, “Vegetarian Fed!” as if vegetarian fed chickens are something to celebrate.
 Am I the only one who scratches her head at the idea of a vegetarian hen?
+Are chickens vegetarian?